jasmitha8/speech-recognition/README.md

 # speech-recognition
-Speech Recognition using Deep Learning
+Speech Recognition using Deep Learning - Convolutional and Recurrent Neural Networks

+Tutorial from: PyLessons